brianglass/anastasis/files/wednesday_matins.md

 <span style="color:red">Ode 3.
 Irmos.
 To the tune: </span>To the Son begotten of the Father.

-Let no mortal boast in their wisdom or their wealth<a href="#_ftn17" id="_ftnref17"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[17]</span></a>, but in faith of the Lord, crying out with right belief to Christ our God and ever singing, Â‘Establish me, Master, on the rock of your comÂ­mandÂ­ments.Â’
+Let no mortal boast in their wisdom or their wealth<a href="#_ftn17" id="_ftnref17"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[17]</span></a>, but in faith of the Lord, crying out with right belief to Christ our God and ever singing, ‘Establish me, Master, on the rock of your com­mand­ments.’

 <span style="color:red">Troparia</span>